rajabiseraji/violet-ui/README.md

+# Violet UI
+It's the UI Toolkit project for all snappfood projects. (from now on of course :D)

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>